mitjanikolaus/childes-speech-acts/README.md

 The data should be stored in a CSV file, containing the following columns (see also [example.csv](examples/example.csv)).:
-- `file_id`: transcript ID
-- `child_id`: ID of the target child of the transcript
+- `transcript_file`: the file name of the transcript
-- `age_months`: child age in months
+- `age`: child age in months
-- `tokens`: A string containing the tokens of the utterance (separated by spaces)
+- `tokens`: a list of the tokens of the utterance
-- `pos`: part-of-speech tags for each token
+- `pos`: a lift of part-of-speech tags for each token
-- `speaker`: A value of `Target_Child` if the current speaker is the child, any other value is treated as adult speaker.
+- `speaker_code`: A value of `CHI` if the current speaker is the child, any other value is treated as adult speaker.

 An example for the creation of CSVs from childes-db can be found in [preprocess_childes_db.py](preprocess_childes_db.py.).